warpcode/nanorc/README.md

 but also removes various [nanorc] features that aren't available in the older versions of nano included with OSX.

+The features that will be removed are:

+* The `header` directive, used to identify file types by their Unix hashbang
+* Custom key bindings (the `bind` directive)
+* The undo/redo system (and the associated `set undo` directive)

 The detection of OSX is somewhat naive but will hopefully suffice until Apple decide to bundle a newer build of nano.